Privacy Act Waiver

 We must have your signature to proceed with this type of request.

-This is a three step process.
-Step one is to click here for the form, then please type in or print off and hand fill in the appropriate information in each field.
+Once you have determined which form is appropriate for your case, please complete the form in its entirety by either typing in the information or by printing the form off and filling in the appropriate information by hand.
 Once completed, print and mail, fax, or hand deliver the document to our office.
 The address and fax number are on the bottom of the form.